gibbsly/ehid/README.md

 > `#entity_hurt_player/as_attacker`	| runs as the entity that hit the player

 Before these function tags are run, the attacker and receiver are tagged with `entityid.[attacker|receiver]`.
-If the trigger is `entity_hurt_player` and the damage type is `is_projectile`, all projectiles within 8 blocks that are owned by the attacker will receive the tag `entityid.attacker.projectile`
+If the trigger is `entity_hurt_player` and the damage type is `is_projectile`, all projectiles within 8 blocks that are owned by the attacker will receive the tag `entityid.attacker.projectile`.

 When the tags are run, it will run everything in the tags, so you need something in your system that tracks if it is listening.